Pacers Will Pay Monta Ellis More Than The Warriors Will Pay Jordan Poole This Season

-How?
-This Ex-NBA Player Is Being Paid More Money By This NBA Team Than Jordan Poole Will Make This Season From The Golden State Warriors
+What?
+This Ex-NBA Star Is Being Paid More Money By This Team Than Jordan Poole Will Make This Season From The Golden State Warriors

 The Indiana Pacers have not had Monta Ellis play for them since the 2016-17 season.